Tails.com Modern Slavery Statement

 Reporting Issues

 We have an open culture of feedback and anyone can raise a grievance or an issue to any manager within the business and expect to be heard fairly and in confidence.
-We perform an anonymous company-wide survey twice a year for all salaried members of our team.
+We perform an anonymous company-wide survey at least once a year for all salaried members of our team.
 We survey all our production staff (temporary and permanent) anonymously once a year.
 We seek feedback from our suppliers on our performance via a questionnaire.

 We also have a confidential non-compliance reporting system, SpeakUp, where any team member can raise concerns anonymously and these will be independently followed up.